mankenavenkatesh/My-Smart-Contracts/Standard-Contract-Types/README.md

 ##### Utility Token.
 Tokens to get a service.
 Like Ether used for paying fee for transactions.
 ##### Equity Token.
 Tokens to invest in company and get the profits.

-Fungible Tokens -
+### Fungible Tokens (Ex.
+Stock shares)
+ - Interchangeable.
+ - Divisible into smaller units.
+ - uniform, identical to each other.
-Non Fungible Tokens -
+### Non Fungible Tokens - (Ex. arts, lands, certificates, cryptokitties)
+ - Each unit is unique. there is no repeated unit.
+ - Cannot be divisible into smaller parts.
+ - It is not interchangeable.